 After defeating Darius I at the Battle of Marathon, the Greeks rejoiced but they did not relax.
 Anyone could see that the Persians would be back, and so most went about preparing for round two.
 The Athenians, who had led the fight against the Persians the first time around, began building a new fleet using silver they had recently discovered in the mountains of Attica.
 However, they knew it was unlikely they would be able to fend off the Persians on their own, so they called on the rest of the Greek world to come together and form an alliance to fight the Persians.

 This alliance, which was made up of the major Greek city-states at the time, mainly Athens, Sparta, Corinth, Argos, Thebes, Phocis, Thespiaea, etc., was the first example of a pan-Hellenic alliance, breaking up centuries of fighting amongst the Greeks and planting the seeds for a national identity.
-But when the threat posed by the Persians ended, this sense of camaraderie also disappeared, but the Battle of Thermopylae would go on to serve as a reminder for what the Greeks could do when they worked together.
+But when the threat posed by the Persian forces ended, this sense of camaraderie also disappeared, but the Battle of Thermopylae would go on to serve as a reminder for what the Greeks could do when they worked together.

 The alliance was technically under the direction of the Athenians, but the Spartans also played a key role largely because they had the largest and most superior land force.
 However, the Athenians were responsible for putting together and directing the Allied navy.